fairagro/basic_infrastructure/helmcharts/fairagro-datahub/README.md

     7. Create a new personal access token by clicking `Add new token`.
     8. Give the token a name -- e.g. 'datahub' -- and select the checkboxes `admin_mode` and `api`.
 It's also a good idea to extend the expiration date.
     9. Now copy and backup your personal admin access token that will be used by the datahub CI/CD pipeline to access the gitlab API.
-4. Clone the `basic_infrastructure` repo if not done already and enter the runner authentication token:
+4. Clone the `basic_infrastructure` repo if not done already to enter both tokens:
     1. `git clone git@github.com:fairagro/basic_infrastructure.git`
     2. Edit the file `environments/<cluster name>/values/fairagro-datahub.enc.yaml`.
 Note that this file is sops-encrypted.
     3. Add/modify two lines: